steveyang95/fitnessTracker/fitness_tracker/README.md

 ## When working
 1. Please work on a separate branch and never on the master branch when working on features.
 1. Push the branch and create a pull request when it is done.

+### rspec
+RSpec is for testing purposes.
+You should try to test each method even though it may seem like simple code.
+[Here](https://github.com/rspec/rspec-rails) is a link to the rspec-rails gem, which will give you more documentation and rules.
+RSpec tests are under the 'test' directory.
+To run RSpec, run `bundle exec rspec`.
+Red in rspec means that it is not passing.
+Green means that the tests are passing.